MinishLab/semhash/README.md

 </details>

 <details>
-<summary>  Deduplicate and find outliers/representative samples on multi-column datasets </summary>
+<summary>  Deduplicate, filter outliers, and find representative samples on multi-column datasets </summary>
 <br>

-The following code snippet shows how to deduplicate multi-column datasets and find outliers/representative samples using SemHash (in this example, the train split of the QA dataset [SQuAD 2.0](https://huggingface.co/datasets/rajpurkar/squad_v2), which consists of questions, contexts, and answers):
+The following code snippet shows how to deduplicate multi-column datasets, filter outliers, and find representative samples using SemHash (in this example, the train split of the QA dataset [SQuAD 2.0](https://huggingface.co/datasets/rajpurkar/squad_v2), which consists of questions, contexts, and answers):

 ```python
 from datasets import load_dataset